Fuel Management System: On the Road to Fuel Economy

 Typically, fleet operating companies use preventive maintenance where oil, brakes, and fluids are changed on schedule, whether they need it or not.
 The modern, telematics-based approach is shifting towards predictive maintenance — data from sensors and tracking technology is used to constantly update schedules and never fix what doesn’t need fixing.

 Requiring major investments from IT specialists, such solutions are custom-built rather than purchased off the shelf.
-If you want to learn more about the infrastructure and implementation, use the link above.
+If you want to learn more about the infrastructure and implementation, use the links above.

 Fuel storage monitoring